Cherenkov Example

 Digitization

-The detector volumes are associated with the flux digitization (one of the available GEMC pre-built routines) in cherenkov.py.
+The detector volume sensitivities are specified with the gPhotonDetector digitization (one of the available GEMC prebuilt routines) in cherenkov.py.

 The identifier is used to distinguish the different detector boxes: